Intercompany

 Manually

-- Choose the Subscription to run and select Run Subscription under the Home action.
+- Choose the Subscription to run and select Run Subscription with UI under the Home action group.

 - If a prompt appears about updating values, always choose the selected answer.